All You Need to Know About Cross Selling Insurance

 1. Increased Revenue

-There are a few ways cross-selling techniques can help increase revenue for your insurance firm, but some of the most common ones include the following:
+There are a few ways cross-selling techniques can help increase revenue for your insurance firm:

 • Increasing the average revenue per customer.
 Instead of relying solely on the premiums from a single policy, insurance companies can offer additional policies to the same customer.
 By doing so, the company increases its revenue from that customer.

 • Reducing customer churn.
 Customers with multiple insurance company policies are less likely to switch to another company.
-Hence, insurance companies can reduce customer turnover by increasing loyalty and retention by offering additional policies.
+Research shows that customers with bundled policies have a 91% retention rate compared to 67% for single-policy holders.

 2. Increases Customer Loyalty